gzavo/CS_Assignment/README.md

 1. Create a free GitHub account if you don't already have one.
 2. Fork this repository.
 3. Create a markdown (.md) named "solution_<your name>.md" file that will contain the following:
+4. Your studentID!
-4. The title of the following papers pivotal to our knowledge:
+5. The title of the following papers pivotal to our knowledge:
   - MCC Van Dyke et al., 2019
   - JT Harvey, Applied Ergonomics, 2002
   - DW Ziegler et al., 2005